Today we’ll show you why we think Volpara Health Technologies (ASX VHT) is a great stock to buy.

-VHT adoption of the SaaS business model was announced in the recent AGM presentation.
-The SaaS model has seen revenue increase at an astonishing rate of 1,945%.
-That kind of increase in revenue is expected from a low base and will be hard to sustain, but it is still a significant move in the right direction.
+However, that kind of increase in revenue is expected as it comes from a low base.
+It will be hard to sustain, but it is still a significant move in the right direction.

 SaaS system passes regulatory requirements with flying colours

-VHT’s strong revenue growth is a sign of things to come.
-If they can continue on the same growth trajectory, VHT’s share price could potentially have a lot of upside.
+VHT shares’ strong revenue growth is a sign of things to come.
+If they can continue on the same growth trajectory, the VHT share price could potentially have a lot of upside.